Santos' game-ending FG ends Bears' skid versus winless Lions

 Dalton converted a third-and-5 with a 13-yard pass to Damiere Byrd to get the Bears to midfield.
 Detroit later helped out, giving them 5 yards on a penalty for calling consecutive timeouts without a play in between.

+“I knew it was a penalty, but we had half of our guys with one call and half with another,” Campbell said.
+“I either could call the timeout, knowing it would be a penalty, or stand there and watch them score a touchdown.”

 On the next snap, Dalton converted third-and-4 with a 7-yard pass to Byrd.
-With only one timeout left, which first-year coach Dan Campbell used to get his disorganized defense set up, Dalton was able to kneel to run the clock down to 1 second before calling a timeout to set up Santos’ third field goal.
+With only one timeout left, Dalton was able to kneel to run the clock down to 1 second before calling a timeout to set up Santos’ third field goal.

+“I don’t think I’ve been a part of a game with two timeouts in a row,” the 34-year-old Dalton said.

 Dalton finished 24 of 39 for 317 yards with a go-ahead, 17-yard touchdown pass to Jimmy Graham late in the first half and an interception.

-Jared Goff, returning from a one-game absence because of an oblique injury, was 21 of 25 for 171 with two touchdowns.
+Goff was 21 of 25 for 171 yards with two touchdowns and a fumble on a play that was reversed after Nagy challenged.
 Goff threw a 39-yard touchdown pass to Josh Reynolds on his first drive and a 17-yard pass to T.J.
 Hockenson late in the third that helped Detroit take a 14-13 lead that it simply failed to keep.

+Goff did not get a chance to lead the Lions on a game-winning drive in the end because they couldn’t get the ball back.

+“I never thought there was a scenario when we left the field that it was the last time we’d be out there,” he said.
+“I figured, at worst, we’d have a four-minute drive to win the game.”

 Dalton did not make many mistakes, but Detroit cornerback Amani Oruwariye took advantage of one of them when he stepped in front of a receiver to pick off a pass in the end zone late in the second quarter.
 Oruwariye provided some joy for Lions fans that need it, celebrating the interception by having his teammates sit in the end zone to be served imaginary food from the football.